sangeethalaxmi/ReactLearning/ReadMe.md

 16.different dev and production build

 #parcel --> it done all above with many packages --> parcel is like manager for all other packages

+redux
+-install @reduxjs/tookit and react-redux

+-build our own store
+-connect our store to app
+-create slice to add items to cart
+-dispatch action to update the store
+-read data with selector